Genxster1998/XPS9350-macOS/README.md

 In order for macOS to effectively manage the power profile of the i7-8550U processor in the Dell XPS 9630 model used here, it is necessary to include a powermanagement profile for `X86PlatformPlugin`.

-A pre-built `CPUFriend.kext` and `CPUDataProvider.kext` is included in the `kext` folder for the i7-8550U.
+A pre-built `CPUFriend.kext` and `SSDT-CpuFriend.aml` is included in the `kext` folder for the i7-6560U.

 Instructions on how to build a power mangaement profile for any other CPU types can be found here: